apache/struts-site/source/core-developers/file-upload.md

-struts.multipart.maxSize=2097152 # Max combined size of files per request struts.multipart.maxFiles=256 # Max number of files per request struts.multipart.maxFileSize= # Max size per file per request
+struts.multipart.maxSize=2097152 # Max combined size of files per request struts.multipart.maxFiles=256 # Max number of files per request struts.multipart.maxFileSize= # Max size per file per request struts.multipart.maxStringLength=4096 # Max length of a string parameter (a normal field) in a multipart request (since Struts 6.1.2.1)
 ```

 You can also set the max options to unlimited by setting their value to `-1`, but please see the sections below for